Speakers March 7 2018

 Senior Research Fellow, Circular Built Environment and Critical Materials

 NORSIRK is a Norwegian EPR company, which safeguards producer responsibility for EE products, batteries and packaging.
-The company has stated that their goal for 2020, is to have a reuse percentage on the amount of WEEE collected, on 10%.
-Based on the numbers they are to collect in 2017, that means 6-7 000 metric tons of WEEE to be reused.
+The company has stated that their goal for 2020 is to have a reuse percentage of the amount of WEEE collected at a level of 10%.
+Based on the numbers they are to collect in 2017, that means 6-7000 metric tonnes of WEEE to be reused.

-How NORSIRK works to reach these numbers, are to be presented by the CCO in NORSIRK, Mrs. Guro Kjørsvik Husby
+How NORSIRK is working to reach these numbers, is to be presented by the CCO in NORSIRK, Mrs. Guro Kjørsvik Husby

 Guro Kjørsvik Husby

-Guro has been an important part of the exciting travel NORSIRK has had for the last 13 years.
+Guro has been an important part of the exciting journey NORSIRK has been for the last 13 years.
 From the EE-take back scheme Elretur – until today – to the full scope and far most forward leaning EPR company in Norway.
-Her responsibilities throughout the years has been managing the customers, the marketing, the sales, the web, the social media strategy and all other communication.
-Guro is well known as a engaging speaker, indeed passionate about her work.
+Her responsibilities throughout the years have been managing the customers, the marketing, the sales, the web, the social media strategy and all other communication.
+Guro is well known as an engaging speaker, indeed passionate about her work.

 Senior project manager, IVL Swedish Environmental Research Institute

 Carl Jensen, MSc in chemical engineering, is senior project manager in the waste group of IVL Swedish Environmental Research Institute and has worked in the field of waste management for 15 years.
 One area Carl has worked extensively with is improving today´s waste handling both in terms of increased material recycling but also increased reuse of construction and demolition waste.
 Before joining the IVL Swedish Environmental Research Institutes Carl worked as a development engineer and project manager at Renova, a waste and recycling company in western Sweden.

 Reuse and Remanufacturing – Chair and moderator